 The Sikasso Property

-(While the following information is extracted primarily from “NI 43-101 Technical Report on the Sikasso Property, Republic of Mali” prepared by EurGeol Dr. Sandy M. Archibald, PGeo Aurum Exploration Services, August 31, 2011, please refer to the original report for greater detail.)
+(While much of the following information is extracted from “NI 43-101 Technical Report on the Sikasso Property, Republic of Mali” prepared by EurGeol Dr. Sandy M. Archibald, PGeo Aurum Exploration Services, August 31, 2011, please refer to the original report as well as the Company's subsequent news releases for greater detail.)

 Figure 4-2: Property Tenure Map

 Note: International boundary indicated by light brown line, and Sikasso Region with a purple line.